tamas-p/hisma/packages/hisma/README.md

 If we monitor this lightMachine we just have created in `visma` it looks similar to the image bellow.
 Pay attention to that our

-- Entry connector definitions are indicated with an empty square on the state that has the region inside.
+- Entry connector definitions are indicated with an empty square at the (upper) edge of the state that has the region inside.
-- Round icons are indicating the entry points to the child machine.
+- Round icons at the (upper) edge of the child machine are indicating the entry points to the child machine.
+- Round icon with X in it at the (lower) edge of the child machine indicates the exit point of the child machine.
-- Exit connector definitions are indicated with filled squares on on the state that has the region inside.
+- Exit connector definitions are indicated with filled squares at the (lower) edge of the state that has the region inside.
-- Round icon with X in it indicates the exit point of the child machine
 - Yellow curves are indicating the entry and exit connectors that are mapping between
   - parent Triggers and child entry points
   - child exit points and parent events

 ![hisma_entry_exit_points.png](doc/resources/hisma_entry_exit_points.png)

 Complete example can be found in [04_entry_and_exit_points.dart](example/04_entry_and_exit_points.dart).
-Check it out and play around with your machines either from code or from the `visma` ui.
+Check it out and play around with those machines either from code or from the `visma` ui.

 ### History

+A history pseudo state is used within a state machine to represent the "memory" of a state machine.
+It's used to record the last active state before the machine stopped, so that the state machine can "remember" its previous state when this machine started again.

+We distinguish shallow and deep history pseudo states.
+In case of shallow history pseudo state only the state machine in question will "remember" its last active state and the potentially existing child machine hierarchy of this machine will not.
+In case of deep history pseudo state both the state machine in question and the potentially existing child machine hierarchy of this machine will "remember" their last active states.

+#### History pseudo states example

-Let's imagine a three layered hierarchical state machine: l1, l2 and l3.
+In order to see these history pseudo states in action let's imagine a three layered hierarchical state machine: l1, l2 and l3.
 Each machine has an `off` and an `on` state and the initial state is `off` for all three machines.
-It is always the `on` state that incorporates the lower (l3 is lower than l2 is lower than l1) layer state machine.
+It is always the `on` state that incorporates the lower (l3 is lower than l2 and l2 is lower than l1) layer state machine as child machine.

 The [05_history.dart](example/05_history.dart) example declares such a state machine and it is named as `noHistory-l1`.
 If we visualize it with `visma` it looks like this: